-- Jail time of up to 16 months (with a 16-month sentence being in state prison, rather than in a county prison closer to home)
+- Jail time of up to 16 months (with a 16-month sentence being in state prison, rather than in a county jail closer to home)

-- License revoked for up to four years
+- License suspension for up to three years

 - (Possible) 90-day vehicle impoundment, or the potential loss of the car entirely

-As you can see, DUI convictions in the state of California are nothing to play around with.
-This is too important to go it alone, especially if this is your third or fourth offense.
-Simmrin Law Group can help you fight to keep your car, to keep more money in your pocket, and to get your life back.
+As you can see, DUI convictions in the state of California are not to be taken lightly.
+This situation is too important to go it alone, especially if this is your third or fourth offense.
+The Simmrin Law Group can help you fight to keep your car, to keep more money in your pocket, and to get your life back.

 A “Wet Reckless” Charge